Prophet Markets is live! Trade forecasts on workshop questions with $50 in virtual money — top 3 forecasters win prizes →

 Philip E. Tetlock

-UPenn / Good Judgement Project
+University of Pennsylvania / Good Judgement Project

 Philip Tetlock is a professor at the University of Pennsylvania and a renowned expert on forecasting and decision-making, author of "Superforecasting" and co-principal investigator of the Good Judgment Project.